millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 >>> 15 // 3
 5

-If we’d like to see the output of multiple commands we can use the ``print`` command to make sure that those commands are included in the output display.
+If we'd like to see the output of multiple commands we can use the ``print`` command to make sure that those commands are included in the output display.

    Practice: Enter the following commands in a cell, and execute them.
 What output do you see?